microsoft/rushstack.io-website/docs/api/terminal.normalizenewlinestextrewriter.ensurenewlineatend.md

 ## NormalizeNewlinesTextRewriter.ensureNewlineAtEnd property

-If `true`<!-- -->, then `NormalizeNewlinesTextRewriter.close()` will append a newline to the output if it ends with an incomplete line.
+If `true`, then `NormalizeNewlinesTextRewriter.close()` will append a newline to the output if it ends with an incomplete line.

 <b>Signature:</b>